Bathroom Plumbing Bromley — Verified Plumbers

 Yes, almost certainly.
 Thermostatic shower valves are among the most hard-water-sensitive fittings in a bathroom.
 Scale accumulates on the thermostatic cartridge element, preventing it from responding correctly to temperature changes.

-In BR4 hard water approaching 290 mg/l, thermostatic cartridge failure is a predictable maintenance event — not an unusual fault.
+In BR4’s hard water, thermostatic cartridge failure is a predictable maintenance event — not an unusual fault.
 A plumber replaces the cartridge and descales the valve body.
 Fitting a scale inhibitor on the incoming supply significantly extends the cartridge service interval going forward.

 Possibly — but with constraints.
 Moving a toilet in a converted flat is limited by the branch connection to the shared soil stack.
 Extending the branch beyond the correct fall gradient causes retention and blockage.
 The maximum practical extension depends on the stack position relative to your bathroom.